-Juliana is the Managing Director of Fund Control for Emergent.
-She has +13 yrs of experience in financing sustainable development at the Brazilian Development Bank (BNDES), in areas related to REDD+, climate, social inclusion, sanitation and public management.
-From 2013 to 2018, she was the head of the Amazon Fund, a US$ 1.3 bn global REDD+ fund that supported initiatives and public policies for the conservation, social inclusion, and sustainable use of the Amazonian biodiversity.
-Prior to BNDES, Juliana worked for 12 yrs as a CPA and senior manager at EY.
-She holds a Masters in Latin American Studies from the University of Florida, with a double specialization in Tropical Conservation and Development and in Sustainable Development Practice.
-She also holds a M.B.A. degree in Corporate Finance from the IAG-PUC Business School of Rio de Janeiro and a B.A. in Accounting and Economics from the Federal University of Rio de Janeiro.
+Juliana leads Emergent's engagement strategy with Brazil.
+She has +15 yrs of experience in financing Brazil's sustainable development in areas related to forests conservation, climate, social inclusion, sanitation and public management.
+From 2013 to 2018, she was the head of the Amazon Fund at the Brazilian Development Bank (BNDES), a US$ 1.3 bn global REDD+ fund that supported initiatives and public policies for the conservation, social inclusion, and sustainable use of the Amazonian biodiversity.
+She holds a Masters in Latin American Studies from the University of Florida, with special certifications in Tropical Conservation and Development and in Sustainable Development Practice.

 Rocio Sanz Cortes serves as Emergent's Managing Director of Supply.
 Rocio is an agriculture and forestry specialist.
 Her work focuses on nature-based solutions and climate finance.
 She has over 15 years of work experience advising organizations such as FAO, UN-REDD, UNDP, GCF, World Bank and Indufor.
 She holds a Masters of Environmental Management from the Yale School of Forestry and Environmental Studies, and a Bachelor’s degree on Agricultural Engineering from the Polytechnic University of Valencia.

 Phil has over 20 years of experience of developing marketing strategies and campaigns for businesses and organisations across a wide range of sectors from transport to food, energy, manufacturing and the public sector.
 Based in London, Phil joined Emergent from leading London communications agency VCCP, where he was a strategist, advising a range of clients, including Shell on marketing strategies to communicate their climate commitments to customers and stakeholders.